rwieruch/blog_robinwieruch_content/lessons-learned-on-writing-well.md

 *A reporter once asked him [a baseball player] how he managed to play so well so consistently, and he said "I always thought that there was at least one person in the stands who had never seen me play, and I didn't want to let him down."*

 I can recommend to read the book {{% a_blank "On Writing Well by William Zinsser" "https://www.amazon.com/gp/product/0060891548/ref=as_li_tl?ie=UTF8&tag=21moves-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0060891548&linkId=c92fde338c49de6f1e3899a1fd62cf06" %}}.
 It taught me a lot.
 But these are only my lessons learned.
 Maybe you can distill other learnings when you read it.

+{{% read_more "Lessons learned from Deep Work and Flow" "https://www.robinwieruch.de/lessons-learned-deep-work-flow/" %}}